Bug-Out Bags and Get-Home Bags

 Q: What is the difference between a bug-out bag and a get-home bag?

-A: A bug-out bag is a portable kit that contains essential items for survival during an emergency or disaster, while a get-home bag is a smaller and more compact kit designed to help you get home in case you are stranded or lost away from home.
+A: A bug-out bag is a portable kit containing essential items for survival during an emergency or disaster, while a get-home bag is a smaller and more compact kit designed to help you get home if you are stranded or lost away from home.

 Q: How heavy should my bug-out bag be?